Sash windows painting

 03 Spray painting sash windows

-We use paint sprayers to paint sash windows.
+We use paint sprayers to paint traditional sash windows.
 Once your surfaces are properly protected, you can start to apply paint.
 The first coat, a thinner coat of paint, is applied as a fast-drying primer, after you can not see signs of wet paint you can apply a second, thicker coat.

 You should always start paint spray sash windows on upper floors first and move downward.